Spotless starling: Taxonomy and systematics

 Subsequent to the recent split of the genus Sturnus, this species and the common starling are the only species retained in the genus.
-Hybrids with the common starling are found occasionally where the breeding ranges overlap in northeastern Spain.
+Hybrids with the common starling are found occasionally where the breeding ranges overlap in southwestern France and northeastern Spain.

 Description

 The adult spotless starling is very similar to the common starling, but marginally larger (21–23 cm length; 70–100 g weight), and has darker, oily-looking black plumage, slightly purple- or green-glossed in bright light, which is entirely spotless in spring and summer, and only with very small pale spots in winter plumage, formed by the pale tips of the feathers.
 It also differs in having conspicuously longer throat feathers (twice the length of those on common starlings), forming a shaggy "beard" which is particularly obvious when the bird is singing.
 Its legs are bright pink.
 In summer, the bill is yellow with a bluish base in males and a pinkish base in females; in winter, it is duller, often blackish.
 Young birds are dull brown, darker than young common starlings, and have a black bill and brown legs.
-Confusion with the common starling is particularly easy during the winter, when common starlings are abundant throughout the spotless starling's range, but also in summer where their breeding ranges overlap in northeastern Spain and the far south of France.
+Confusion with the common starling is particularly easy during the winter, when common starlings are abundant throughout the spotless starling's range, but also in summer where their breeding ranges overlap in northeastern Spain and the far southwest of France.
 It can also be confused with the common blackbird (Turdus merula), which differs most obviously in its longer tail and lack of plumage gloss.

 Like the common starling, it walks rather than hops, and has a strong direct flight, looking triangular-winged and short-tailed.
 It is a noisy bird and a good mimic; its calls are similar to the common starling's, but louder.